-Scientists also have deeper theoretical grounds for thinking that pet dogs are reasonable models for human cancer.
-Evolutionary biologists note that dogs and humans are built like Indy race cars, with successful reproduction as the finish line.
-We are designed to win the race, but afterward it does not matter how rapidly we fall apart.
+Scottish Terrier: Bladder cancer not matter how rapidly we fall apart.
 This design makes us ill equipped to resist or repair the genetic damage that accumulates in our bodies.
 Eventually this damage can derange cells enough to result in cancer.
 In the distant past, our human ancestors did not routinely live long enough to become afflicted with age-related cancers.
 But modern sanitation and medicine have rendered both longevity and cancer in old age common.
 Much the same is true for our pets.
 Pet dogs, whom we carefully protect from predation and disease, live longer than their wild ancestors did and so become prone to cancer in their later years.
-Thus, when it comes to a high lifetime risk for cancer, pets and people are very much in the same boat.
+Thus, when it comes to a high lifetime risk